tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

    certificate.

-A Web client client can securely detect case (2) because it will result in a connection which omits the "encrypted_server_name" extension but which is signed by a certificate which does not chain to a publicly known trust anchor.
-Implementations should then disable ESNI while in that network configuration.
+A Web client client can securely detect case (2) because it will result in a connection which has an invalid identity (most likely) but which is signed by a certificate which does not chain to a publicly known trust anchor.
+The client can detect this case and disable ESNI while in that network configuration.

 In order to enable this mechanism, fronting servers SHOULD NOT require SNI, but rather respond with some default certificate.